rachel-labri-tipton/project-3-client-/README.md

 - Polishing the design - our recipe cards on some of the pages just don't look centred or like they have the right shape.
 - Adding more front-end CRUD functionality, like user sign-out and maybe the possibility for users to post a recipe from the front end.
 Since Emily had taken on this responsibility on our Trello board, I left it to her to work on and probably could have jumped in a little sooner to ask if she needed help since she was working so much on the web scraping.

-Overall a super fun and successful project.
+*Overall a super fun and successful project with a great teammate!*